troyhill/coreCT/README.md

 # coreCT

-coreCT is an R package that streamlines analysis of CT-scanned sediment cores.
+'coreCT' is an R package that streamlines analysis of CT-scanned sediment cores.